cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

   .. group-tab:: K8s 1.15 and older

+    In K8s 1.15 and older it is not yet possible to disable kube-proxy via ``--skip-phases=addon/kube-proxy`` in kubeadm, therefore the below workaround for manually removing the ``kube-proxy`` DaemonSet and cleaning the corresponding iptables rules after kubeadm initialization is still necessary (`kubeadm#1733 <https://github.com/kubernetes/kubeadm/issues/1733>`__).

+    Initialize control-plane as first step:

     .. code:: bash

       kubeadm init --pod-network-cidr=10.217.0.0/16

-    In K8s 1.15 and older it is not yet possible to disable kube-proxy via ``--skip-phases=addon/kube-proxy``, therefore the below workaround for manually removing the ``kube-proxy`` DaemonSet and cleaning the corresponding iptables rules is still necessary (`kubeadm#1733 <https://github.com/kubernetes/kubeadm/issues/1733>`__).

-    Delete the ``kube-proxy`` DaemonSet and remove its iptables rules as following:
+    Then delete the ``kube-proxy`` DaemonSet and remove its iptables rules as following:

     .. code:: bash